 In July 2014, the Company launched a new development project known as Lakeside Lodge at the Deerhurst Resort.
 The project consists of 162 condos, of which 100 units have a waterfront view.
-When fully sold, it is expected to record estimated revenues of \$50,000 to \$53,000.
-As of December 31, 2016, the Company has sold 94 condos in the project (firm sales after cooling-off period of 10 days under applicable law in Ontario).
-The Company secured a \$30 million financing for the project.
-The Company has completed the demolishing works on site and has commenced construction.
+When fully sold, it is expected to record estimated revenues of \$53,000.
+As of March 31, 2017, the Company has sold 100 condos in the project (firm sales after cooling-off period of 10 days under applicable law in Ontario).
+The Company secured a \$36 million financing for the project.
+In summer 2016 the Company commenced construction.
+The project is expected to be completed by the end of 2018.